-358 { 359 for(size_t t = 0; t < Stations.size(); t++) 360 { 361 if(Stations[t]->Location == loc) 362 return Stations[t]; 363 } 364 return NULL; 365 } The levels of indent are indicated by pale horizontal lines.
-You can also manually indent selected lines and blocks of code by pressing the Tab key; to un-indent the selected code, press Shift+Tab.
-Commenting Selections For languages that support comments, the Code Editor can comment entire selections of code.
-The Code Editor recognizes two types of commenting. • Line Commenting - entire lines are commented from the start (for example: // This is a comment) Stream Commenting - sections of a line are commented from a specified start point to a specified end point (for example: / This is a comment /) You can toggle comments on the current line or selection by pressing: • Ctrl+Shift+C for line comments, or • Ctrl+Shift+X for stream comments Scope Guides If the cursor is placed over an indentation marker, the Code Editor performs a 'look back' to find the line that started the scope at that indentation level; if the line is found and is currently on screen, it is highlighted in light blue.
-Alternatively if the line is off screen, a calltip is displayed advising of the line number and contents: Zooming You can zoom into and out of the contents of the Code Editor using: Ctrl+keypad + and Ctrl+keypad - Zoom can be restored to 100% using Ctrl+keypad /.
-Line Selection If you want to move the cursor to a specific line of code, press Ctrl+G and, in response to the prompt, type in the line number.
-Press the OK button; the editor displays the specified line of code with the cursor at the left.
+'''

+358 {

+359

+for(size_t t = 0; t < Stations.size(); t++)

+360

+if(Stations[t]->Location == loc)

+361

+return Stations[t];

+362

+363

+364

+return NULL;

+365 }

+The levels of indent are indicated by pale horizontal lines.

+You can also manually indent selected lines and blocks of code by pressing the Tab

+key; to un-indent the selected code, press Shift+Tab.

+Commenting Selections

+For languages that support comments, the Code Editor can comment entire

+selections of code.

+The Code Editor recognizes two types of commenting:

+Line Commenting - entire lines are commented from the start (for example:

+// This is a comment)

+Stream Commenting - sections of a line are commented from a specified start

+point to a specified end point (for example:

+/ This is a comment /)

+You can toggle comments on the current line or selection by pressing:

+Ctrl+Shift+C for line comments, or

+Ctrl+Shift+X for stream comments

+Scope Guides

+If the cursor is placed over an indentation marker, the Code Editor performs a 'look

+back' to find the line that started the scope at that indentation level; if the line is

+found and is currently on screen, it is highlighted in light blue.

+93

+// If there were any answers, then return a packet, if not then just return nul:

+// to indicate the server has no response

+94

+95

+if ( answers.size() > 0 )

+97

+DNSPacket responsePacket = Helpers.createResponsePacket( answers, this.theS

+98

+responsePacket.queryID = receivedPacket.queryID;

+99

+return responsePacket;

+101

+Alternatively if the line is off screen, a calltip is displayed advising of the line

+number and contents:

+// If there were any answers, then return a packet, if not then just return null

+// to indicate the server has no response

+if ( answers.size() > 0 )

+96 Disprivate DNSPacket processQuery(DNSPacket receivedPacket)

+DNSFacket responsePacket = Helpers.createResponsePacket( answers, this.theSt

+responsePacket.queryID = receivedPacket.queryID;

+97

+98

+99

+return responsePacket;

+101

+You can zoom into and out of the contents of the Code Editor using:

+Zooming

+Ctrl+keypad + and

+Ctrl+keypad -

+Zoom can be restored to 100% using Ctrl+keypad /.

+Line Selection

+If you want to move the cursor to a specific line of code, press Ctrl+G and, in

+response to the prompt, type in the line number.

+Press the OK button; the editor displays the specified line of code with the cursor at

+'''